 Four action figure likenesses of celebrity crush, one of which remains sealed in its original package (the only items in this absurd collection that I actually wouldn’t mind keeping).

-I deleted all the fan fiction in a pre-surgery panic, like Jeff on Curb Your Enthusiasm, a few years ago.
+I deleted all the fan fiction in a pre-surgery panic.
 So, that’s something.

 I know you’re probably wondering why I let this happen.
 The truth is, I don’t know.
 I wasn’t unhappily married, sex-starved or a hoarder.
 Maybe it was menopausal hormone wackiness.
 Maybe I needed a hobby.
 Look, the “why” of it is not important.
 Neither is the “who,” so don’t ask.
 My problem right now is “how”.
 How do I get rid of this stuff?